mackuba/MacBlip/ObjectiveBlip/README.markdown

 * `autoLoadPictureInfo` - if on, it will pass ?include=pictures to dashboard requests to include attached picture URLs;
   it's not a lot of data, but you can turn this off if you don't need pictures (default is on)
 * `initialDashboardFetch` - how many messages will be loaded from the dashboard at first load (default: 20, max: 50)
-* `loggingEnabled` (class property) - by default it's on when DEBUG is defined, the idea is that you can enable this setting only in debug mode, but not in release mode (in Xcode, add "-DDEBUG" to "Other C Flags" in the build properties of your target); you can also manually change this property according to e.g. user's settings.
+* `loggingEnabled` - by default it's on when DEBUG is defined, the idea is that you can enable this setting only in debug mode, but not in release mode (in Xcode, add "-DDEBUG" to "Other C Flags" in the build properties of your target); you can also manually change this property according to e.g. user's settings.
 Warning: if this is enabled, OBConnector will print lots of boring shit so you really don't want this to be enabled by default in release mode.

+For more info, check out the header file for OBConnector, and also docs and header for PSConnector from PsiToolkit (of which OBConnector is a subclass).

 ## License

 Copyright by Jakub Suder (Psionides) <jakub.suder at gmail.com>.
 Licensed under MIT license.
-Includes open source library ASIHTTPRequest by Ben Copsey, and my own mini library PsiToolkit which is a [separate project](http://github.com/psionides/PsiToolkit) licensed under WTFPL license.